hathibelagal-dev/instantpolyglot/docs/eng/Swahili.md

 **Juma anasoma kitabu.**
 Juma he-PRES-read book
-"Juma is reading a book."
+“Juma is reading a book.”

 However, the rich agreement system allows for flexibility:

 **Kitabu anakisoma Juma.**
 book he-PRES-it-read Juma
-"The book, Juma is reading it."
+“The book, Juma is reading it.”

 ### Agreement